Economy of Italy: Fascist regime (1922–1943)

 Italy emerged from World War I in a poor and weakened condition.
 The National Fascist Party of Benito Mussolini came to power in 1922, at the end of a period of social unrest.
 However, once Mussolini acquired a firmer hold of power, laissez-faire and free trade were progressively abandoned in favour of government intervention and protectionism.

 In 1929, Italy was hit hard by the Great Depression.
 In order to deal with the crisis, the Fascist government nationalized the holdings of large banks which had accrued significant industrial securities, establishing the Istituto per la Ricostruzione Industriale.
 A number of mixed entities were formed, whose purpose was to bring together representatives of the government and of the major businesses.
 These representatives discussed economic policy and manipulated prices and wages so as to satisfy both the wishes of the government and the wishes of business.

 This economic model based on a partnership between government and business was soon extended to the political sphere, in what came to be known as corporatism.
 At the same time, the aggressive foreign policy of Mussolini led to increasing military expenditure.
 After the invasion of Ethiopia, Italy intervened to support Franco's nationalists in the Spanish Civil War.
 By 1939, Italy had the highest percentage of state-owned enterprises after the Soviet Union.

+War economy (1939–1943)

 Italy's involvement in World War II as a member of the Axis powers required the establishment of a war economy.
 The Allied invasion of Italy in 1943 eventually caused the Italian political structure – and the economy – to rapidly collapse.
 The Allies, on the one hand, and the Germans on the other, took over the administration of the areas of Italy under their control.
 By the end of the war, Italian per capita income was at its lowest point since the beginning of the 20th century.

+Post-war economy (1945–1947)

+Italy emerged from World War II as a devastated and defeated country, deeply torn apart first by war and then by civil war, between communists returning from the partisan war and fascists recovering from defeat.
+Free Italy renounced and rejected fascist ideology and renounced the monarchy and the king, embracing the republic as a new form of democratic government through the 1946 Italian institutional referendum.
+The economy slowly recovered amidst the ruins, with a spirit of hope, but many Italians emigrated.
+The Italian Republic takes its first steps towards the reconstruction of the country, guided by a new Constitution of Italy.